 On January 13, the surviving POWs were boarded onto the Brazil Maru.
 The POWs found they had more room and were actually issued life jackets.
 The ship sailed for Japan on January 14 as part of a convoy.
 2nd Lt.
 Donald R. Bertrand died in the ship’s hold on January 20, 1945.
 The cause of death was listed as dysentery on the final report on the 192nd Tank Battalion, but U.S. Army records show that he died from wounds he had received during the attack on the Enoura Maru.
 Donald was 23 years old.

 After 2nd Lt.
-Donald R. Bertrand died, his body was stripped of its clothing and thrown overboard.
+Donald R. Bertrand died, his body was stripped of its clothing, pulled from the hold by rope, and thrown overboard.
 His clothing was given to other prisoners who needed it.
 Since he died at sea, 2nd Lt.
 Donald R. Bertrand’s name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.